winniewandia/alx-frontend/0x02-CSS_advanced/README.md

 25. Add border radius to images
 26. Set the size of the background using 2-value syntax
 27. Fixing the header and menu navigation bar
+28. Styling and custom properties for the nav